Go up

 Table of contents

-At Visitanddo.com we want to explain what to visit and what to do in Tetouan, that's why we have prepared a list of the best things to do in Tetouan.
-10 must-see things to see in Tetouan in one day You'll understand why We were totally smitten by this pearl of North Africa.
+At Visitanddo.com we want to show you the best of this city.
+That's why we have prepared a list of 10 must-see things to see in Tetouan in one day.
+You will surely understand why we were captivated by this North African gem.

 Known as "The White Dove".is a city located in the north of Morocco.
 Its origins date back to the Middle Ages, a city with Roman origins in Tamuda.
 As a result of its proximity to the sea and the navigation of the river Martil, its maritime trade grew.